Peru Travel Itinerary – Our Top 3 Picks for 2019

-As you will be travelling in a country of varying altitudes, which can range from Lima (79m in Miraflores) to Arequipa (2,328m) to Cusco (3,400m) to Puno (3,810m), make sure you take preventative measures to combat altitude sickness.
+As you will be traveling in a country of varying altitudes, which can range from Lima (sea level) to Arequipa (2,328m) to Cusco (3,400m) to Puno (3,810m), make sure you take preventative measures to combat altitude sickness.
 It’s best to take your time and not rush your travel plans if you can help it.

 Visit smaller spots on your way to Paracas and enjoy a chilled afternoon in this seaside town, and spend your time eating good ceviche and relaxing in the sun.

 See the Ballestas Islands and the National Reserve in the morning and go sandboarding in the afternoon.

 Day 3: Huacachina to Nazca (to Arequipa overnight).